All Episodes

 And they're talking about Obama's new poll numbers because it's a CNN poll and the poll numbers are bad.

-Here's what Gloria Borger said uh in analysis.
+Here's what Gloria Borger said in analysis.

 Honest and trustworthy.

-This is another big problem for the president because he's down nine points from May, and even if people didn't like the president, they kind of always gave him the benefit of the doubt because they thought that he was generally a good guy who meant well and was trustworthy.
+And even if people didn't like the president, they kind of always gave him the benefit of the doubt because they thought that he was generally a good guy who meant well and was trustworthy.

-Now you see how that poll, that number is dropping precipitously, and I think they're starting to link the president and their lack of trust in him to the government.
+And I think they're starting to link the president and their lack of trust in him to the government.

-Oh no!
+Oh, no!

-She just let the cat out of the they're starting to link the president to the government.
+They're starting to link the president to the government.

 Who would have thought that would ever happen?

-That was Don Lemon, you heard who added with the scandals.
+That was Don Lemon, you heard, who added with the scandals.

 What she was saying is, I think they're starting to link the president and their lack of trust in him to the government.